juannfox/kubernetes-notes/README.md

 #### YAML, the representation language for Kubernetes

-See the [dedicated YAML section](yaml.md) to understand that this intriguing language is about and it is relevant for Kubernetes.
+See the [dedicated YAML section](yaml.md) to understand what this intriguing language is about and it is relevant for Kubernetes.

 #### Containers

 *Containers* are one of the core components of **Kubernetes** and I expand on these in the [Containers section](containers.md).

-## Auto-scaling

-The [Auto-scaling section](autoscaling.md) covers automatic *scaling*, a trait (and kindness) of Kubernetes that allows for elastic workloads, at both the cluster and pod levels.

 ## The Kubernetes API